THE WORLD Cup is nearly upon us, and things feel different this time, with the tournament being held in the winter.

 "If anyone playing in world football deserves that accolade more than anyone else, it would be him.

-"They have got a chance, but my heart says Messi, but my head says Brazil.
+"They have got a chance, but my heart says Messi.
+My head says Brazil.
 It's been a while since the Brazilians won the World Cup.
-With this squad of players and the players that missed out, they have so much talent.
+With this squad of players and the ones that missed out, they have so much talent.

 "I think again my heart says Argentina, but my head says Brazil, so I'm going to put my neck on the line and say Brazil wins it."